 The current long sunspot cycle, beginning about 1900, is referred to as the Modern Maximum.
-However, the current 11 year sunspot cycle, Cycle 24, is reputed to be the weakest sunspot cycle of the Modern Maximum.
+However, the current sunspot cycle, Cycle 24, is reputed to be the weakest sunspot cycle of the Modern Maximum.
 There is growing speculation that Cycle 25 may be even weaker; and, that the sun might be entering into a new minimum on roughly the same scale as the Dalton Minimum from 1790 - 1820; or, perhaps, even on the same scale as the Maunder Minimum.
-Such a minimum would likely be associated with reduced global surface temperatures, as occurred in the Little Ice Age.
+Such a minimum would likely be associated with reduced global surface temperatures, as occurred in the past.